National Science and Media Museum

 What activities are available during group visits?

-The Museum runs a number of themed packaged days for schools.
-Each package includes a facilitated session in our Wonderlab gallery; interactive science show and the option of a 3D IMAX film screening.
+The Museum runs a daily programme of science shows, gallery sessions, science demonstrations for schools and the option of a 3D IMAX film screening.

 Wonderlab is hands on interactive gallery all about the science of light and sound.
 It is all about experimenting with science.
 Your class will think like scientists; touch, try and photograph their experiences as they navigate your way through more than 20 mind-bending exhibits.